iRail/tip-skip/README.md

 * With SMS-parking, you only pay for the time you actually parked.
 * No more hurrying and running when your parking time runs out.

 ### NMBS
 NMBS claims their SMS tickets should have following advantages:
 * Ease the process of acquiring a SMS ticket.
 * Be able to buy a ticket always and everywhere.
 * This by offering a simple follow-up.

 After completing the process for the NMBS SMS tickets some of these supposed advantages aren't that apparent.
 The process requires too much user information that in the end shouldn't be necessary.
 Furthermore the tickets aren't really SMS tickets because customers have to pay for their ticket (which is then send to their phone) with either VISA or Mastercard.

 When looking at this from the BfP-point of view these tickets are barely usable.
 It's too big of a hassle to buy these and u need card reader at hand to pay with ur VISA or Mastercard.

 Although probably not usable for BfP, these could be used for BfC.
-The advantages lay
+The risk of loosing or forgetting the ticket is lowered as u have your ticket on your phone.
+Route planning software (e.g. [Scotty](http://www.scotty.be)) could integrate these kind of tickets to offer even more added value.

 Wireframe
 ---------